Gerardo Barrios: Legacy

 An equestrian statue of Barrios in the Plaza Gerardo Barrios.

 In 1882, when a monument to Morazán was inaugurated, Barrios was given a tribute due to their shared ideology of Central American unification.
 In 1910, Barrios was declared by the Salvadoran government to be a national hero.

 Various locations and institutions in El Salvador are named after Barrios.
 On 29 August 1909, the Bolívar Plaza, San Salvador's central plaza which includes the San Salvador Cathedral and the National Palace, was renamed to the Plaza Gerardo Barrios.
 An equestrian status of Barrios was installed in that plaza in 1910.
 In 1911, President Manuel Enrique Araujo established the Cooperative Society "Gerardo Barrios 29 of August".
 On 28 January 1927, President Pío Romero Bosque issued an executive order to rename the country's military school, established in 1868, to the Captain General Gerardo Barrios Military School (EMCGGB).
-The military school retained its name until it was closed and demolished in June 2022 to make way for the construction of the Estadio Nacional de El Salvador.
+The military school retained its name until it was closed and demolished in June 2022 to make way for the construction of the National Stadium of El Salvador.
 In 1981, the Captain General Gerardo Barrios University (UGB) was established in San Miguel.

+A SVC₡50 banknote featuring Barrios.

 Barrios was featured on the SVC₡50 banknote.
 A military march, named "Marcha Gerardo Barrios", has been composed.
 Barrios is buried in the Cemetery of Distinguished Citizens.